 Pre-school, Primary and High School

-Ideal for working parents, as well as those wanting their child to learn through play in a social environment, or to familiarise young children with a learning setting before they begin formal schooling, pre-school (or kindergarten) is a popular solution.
-Typically, children can start, often part-time, from a very young age, and stay until they are ready to enrol in their first school (usually around 4 or 5 years old).
+Ideal for working parents, as well as those wanting their child to learn through play in a social environment, or to familiarize young children with a learning setting before they begin formal schooling, pre-school (or kindergarten) is a popular solution.
+Typically, children can start, often part-time, from a very young age, and stay until they are ready to enroll in their first school (usually around 4 or 5 years old).